-\textit{Supervised Domain Adaptation} methods have their focus on few-shot learning scenarios, where the target data is scarce with very few samples per class.
+\textit{Supervised Domain Adaptation} methods focus on few-shot learning scenarios, where the labelled target data is scarce with very few samples per class.
 Classification and Contrastive Semantic Alignment (CCSA)~\cite{motiian2017ccsa} is one such method, which embeds the contrastive loss introduced by \citet{hadsell2006dimensionality} as a loss term in a two-stream deep neural network.
-Effectively, it places a penalty on the distance between samples belonging to the same class across source and target domains, as well as the proximity of samples belonging to different classes, that fall within a distance margin.
+Effectively, it places a penalty on the distance between samples with the the same class across source and target domains, as well as the proximity of samples that belong to different classes and fall within a distance margin.
 Domain Adaptation using Stochastic Neighborhood Embedding ($d$-SNE)~\cite{xu2019dsne} uses the same deep two-stream architecture, and finds its inspiration in the dimensionality reduction method of Stochastic Neighbor Embedding (SNE).
-From it, the work in \cite{xu2019dsne} derives as loss a modified-Hausdorffian distance, which minimises the Euclidean distance in the embedding space between the furthest same-class data pairs, and maximises the distance of the closest different-label pairs.
+From it, a modified-Hausdorffian distance is derived, which minimises the Euclidean distance in the embedding space between the furthest same-class data pairs, and maximises the distance of the closest different-label pairs.
 Domain Adaptation With Neural Embedding Matching (NEM)~\cite{wang2019nem} extends the contrastive loss of CCSA with an additional loss term to match the local neighbourhood relations of the target data prior to and after feature embedding.
-It does so by constructing a graph embedding loss connecting the nearest neighbours of the target data in their original feature space, and adding the weighted sum of distances between corresponding embedded features to the constrastive loss.
+It does so with a graph embedding loss which connects the nearest neighbours of the target data in their original feature space and adds the weighted sum of distances between corresponding embedded features to the constrastive loss.